MeetMangrove/playbook/how_to.md

 - a dishwasher
 - some good waves

-Once you’ve found 3 perfect matchs, share your find with the Mangrove community to validate the finale house.
+Once you’ve found at least 3 perfect matches, share your find with the Mangrove community to validate the finale house.

 **The guests**